pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedBasicAlgotiyhmScripting.md

 Constructors are defined with a capitalized name to distinguish them from other functions that are not constructors.
 Constructors use the keyword this to set properties of the object they will create.
 Inside the constructor, this refers to the new object it will create.
 Constructors define properties and behaviors instead of returning a value as other functions might.
-# Constructor to Create Objects
-* Use a Constructor to Create Objects
+# Use a Constructor to Create Objects
 Here's the Bird constructor from the previous challenge:

 function Bird() {